 Customer Support: They will be there.
-Vivint’s customer support has a wide range of hours, making it easy to contact them.
+Vivint’s customer support has a wide range of hours, making it easy for Vivint’s customer service.

-We rate their customer support 3.7 of 5 stars.
+We give their customer support a 3 of 5 star rating.

 Who’s that Guy at My Door?
-Door to Door Sales Reviews
+A Door to Door Sales Reviews

-Each summer (and yearly in warmer states) Vivint sends out a massive door to door sales force.
+Each summer (and yearly in warmer states) Vivint Smart Home sends out a massive door to door sales force.

-It’s how it all got started after all… Founder Todd Pederson first started a door to door Pest control company out of a trailer.
-Fast forward a few years and that turned into a Home Security company named APX and then they rebranded to Vivint to enter a new phase of innovative home automation, energy saving and solar features.
+It’s how it all got started after all… Founder Todd Pederson first started a door-to-door Pest control company out of a trailer.
+Fast forward a few years and that turned into a Home Security company named APEX and then they re-branded to Vivint to enter a new phase of innovative home automation, energy-saving, and solar features.
 In 2015 he even appeared in an undercover boss episode to better study Vivint security.

-Because reps are commissioned based employees, they may have high sales pressure tactics to get the system installed 'same day'.
-You can verify your rep by calling the company.
+Because reps are commissioned-based employees, they may have high sales pressure tactics to get the system installed the very same day.
+You can verify your rep is by calling the company.

-Tip: If you are just not comfortable then don’t rush it.
-There are always good deals online and it is smart to have your significant others approval before doing anything first.
+Tip: If you are just not comfortable purchasing at the moment, then don’t rush it!
+There are always good deals online and it is smart to have your other’s approval before doing anything first.